r3recube/re3_challenge_restart_serverless_sqs/README.md

 ### Optional requirements
 Advanced tasks that offer the opportunity to demonstrate additional skills.
 These include configuring CloudWatch for monitoring and logging, creating a CloudWatch dashboard for better visibility of the infrastructure, and using infrastructure as code tools like CloudFormation or Terraform.
 These tasks are more complex and test the candidate's proficiency in monitoring, optimization, and modern cloud deployment practices.

-1) Use CloudWatch to monitor Lambda executions and SQS message processing.
-2) Create a CloudWatch dashboard to monitor SQS and Lambda function metrics.
-3) Implement dead-letter queues for handling processing failures.
+1) Implement dead-letter queues for handling processing failures.
+2) Implement AWS X-Ray for tracing and analyzing the behavior of the Lambda, SQS and DynamoDB.

 ### Bonus requirements
 This bonus requirement is aimed at candidates who are comfortable with DevOps practices and more advanced AWS functionalities.

 1) Use a Serverless [Framework](https://aws.amazon.com/it/serverless/getting-started/?serverless.sort-by=item.additionalFields.createdDate&serverless.sort-order=desc#Developer_tools) for infrastructure creation.
-2) Implement AWS X-Ray for tracing and analyzing the behavior of the Lambda, SQS and DynamoDB.
-3) Share CloudWatch dashboards and any advanced analytics.
+2) Share CloudWatch dashboards and any advanced analytics.

 ## Test Scale-Out/In Process
 - Use the Producer script to load messages into the SQS queue.